audaciaconsulting/Audacia.Auth/openiddict/README.md

 }
 ```

+#### Checking OpenID Configuration

+You can check what `openid-configuration` is getting set and pulled by the client by looking at the config which is located at the following endpoint `https://<identity-url>/.well-known/openid-configuration` to make the appropriate changes.
+This can be extremely useful when implementing the client to handle the OAuth process as apart of the [UI changes](#ui-changes).

 ### Entity Framework and Entity Framework Core

 OpenIddict must be registered with both Entity Framework and Entity Framework Core.
 The relevant methods are from OpenIddict libraries: `OpenIddict.EntityFrameworkCore` and `OpenIddict.EntityFramework`.